Summary

 Abstract

-Weber B ankle fractures with complete deltoid ligament rupture are typically considered unstable and treated with plate fixation of the fibula.
-Recent studies have suggested a significant ankle-stabilizing role of the deep posterior deltoid ligament (dPPTL), which questions current practice.
-There are few studies on biomechanical effects of plate fixation, and none on dPPTL repair.
-Therefore, this study aims to evaluate the effects of fibular plate fixation and dPPTL repair on ankle stability in a Weber B fracture model with complete deltoid ligament sectioning.
+Weber B ankle fractures with complete deltoid ligament rupture (SER4b) are typically considered unstable and treated with plate fixation of the fibula.
+Recent studies have suggested a significant ankle-stabilizing role of the deep posterior tibiotalar ligament (dPTTL), which questions current practice.
+To our knowledge, there are few studies on the biomechanical effects of plate fixation and none on dPTTL repair.
+Therefore, this study aims to evaluate the effects of fibular plate fixation and dPTTL repair on ankle stability in a Weber B fracture model with complete deltoid ligament sectioning.

 Methods

-Robotic testing of 15 cadaveric ankle specimens in five states: native joint, SER4b injury models, SER4b injury models with plate fixation and dPTTL repair, both individually and combined.
-Ankle stability where tested in three talocrural joint positions: 10 degrees dorsiflexion, neutral position and 20 degrees plantarflexion, and was measured by the robot in lateral translation, valgus and internal and external rotation.
-Talar shift and talar tilt in the talocrural joint were measured on mortise view radiographs.
-The primary outcome was talar shift in neutral ankle position.
+We robotically tested 15 cadaveric ankle specimens in five states: native joint, SER4b injury models, SER4b injury models with plate fixation of the fibula, SER4b injury models with dPTTL repair and SER4b injury models with combined plate fixation and dPTTL repair.
+The robot measured ankle stability in lateral translation, valgus, internal and external rotation.
+Talar shift and talar tilt were measured on mortise view radiographs.
+The primary outcome was differences in talar shift in neutral ankle position.

 Results